farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 Since you have finish the pre-requisites, let's start the training.
 You just need to follow the workshop structure presented below.

-+ Lab 1 - Learn Cognitive Search key concepts.
++ [Lab 1](Lab-1-cognitive-search-key-concepts.md) - Cognitive Search key concepts.
+This is a read only introdiction
 + Step through a short tutorial.
 Start with service provisioning (Basic or above) in **West Central US** and continue with tasks essential to the workflow: [Get started with cognitive search preview](cognitive-search-get-start-preview.md)
 + Step through a longer, guided example to learn a few things about extensibility.
 We anticipate that custom enrichment is a primary scenario for most customers.
 Hopefully this example makes your investigation go a little smoother: [Example on creating a custom skill using the Text Translate API](cognitive-search-create-custom-skill-example.md)